Ibok Ekwe Ibas: Career

 Ibas has held several appointments in the Nigerian Navy.
 As a midshipman, he served on board NNS Ruwan Yaro, NNS Obuma and NNS Aradu.
-He later served on board NNS Ayam and NNS Ekpe as a watch keeping officer after he was commissioned sub- lieutenant.
+He later served on board NNS Ayam and NNS Ekpe as a watch keeping officer after he was commissioned sub-lieutenant.
 He was to later become the executive officer of NNS Siri, NNS Ekun and NNS Ambe between July 1993 and August 1996 as a lieutenant commander.
 He was the commanding officer of the Nigerian Navy Underwater Warfare School from August 1997 to September 1998 and thereafter, the commanding officer of the Forward Operating Base Ibaka from September 1998 to June 2000.
 Due to his outstanding performance on the Senior Staff Course, he was appointed as a directing staff at the Armed Forces Command and Staff College, Jaji from June 2000 to June 2002.
 He later returned to the college in January 2009 as the director of the Department of Maritime Warfare, a position he held until November 2010.
 His last sojourn in the college was as deputy commandant from January to February 2014.

 Ibas was the naval provost marshal from April 2003 to June 2004 and was later the principal staff officer to the then CNS from June 2004 to July 2005.
 He was the command operations officer at the Headquarters Western Naval Command, Lagos, from June to December 2006, and from December 2006 to January 2009, he was the commander of the Naval Air Base, Ojo.
 The senior officer was later appointed chief staff officer at Headquarters, Naval Training Command, Lagos, from September 2010 to March 2011.
 In recognition of his versatility in staff duties and administration, the senior officer was appointed to the Naval Headquarters first, as the chief of administration from March 2011 to February 2012 and later as the Navy Secretary from February 2012 to January 2013.
 Thereafter, he became the flag officer commanding Western Naval Command from January 2013 to January 2014.
 He was appointed chief of logistics in February 2014 and then the GMD/CEO of Nigerian Navy Holdings Limited in December of the same year.
 This was the appointment he held until he was appointed the 22nd chief of the Naval Staff on 13 July 2015.

+Diplomatic service

+In July 2021, Ibas was appointed Nigeria's High Commissioner to Ghana, succeeding Olufemi Michael Abikoye.
+During his tenure (2021–2023), he: